Are you looking for an honest (and easy to understand) SiteGround hosting review?

 1) Higher renewal prices

-SiteGround may seem quite affordable at the beginning especially with all the services they offer.
+SiteGround is quite affordable at the beginning, especially with all the services they offer.

 The renewal price is much higher than their introductory price, which will come as a shock.

 When you look at the hosting service you’re getting in return, you’ll find the cost well justified.

 Here’s the thing, if your online business can’t afford to pay your hosting after a year, you’re doing something wrong.